 In 2014 she was the Seymour Scholar for Biography at the National Library of Australia, and in 2016 was a Visiting Scholar at The Morgan Centre for Research into Everyday Lives, University of Manchester.
 Ashley is also an affiliate researcher at SELMA: Centre for the Study of Storytelling, Experientiality, and Memory at the University of Turku, Finland and a member of the Family and Emotions Working Group, ARC Centre of Excellence for the History of Emotions.
 She serves on the National Advisory Committee for the Centre for Applied History, Macquarie University, and on the Academic Committee at the Ian Potter Museum of Art.

-Ashley teaches Modernity: Foundations of Sociology, Cultural Sociology, Relationships in Modernity, and (with Dr Daniel McCarthy) Reading So
+Ashley teaches Modernity: Foundations of Sociology, Sociology of Culture, Relationships in Modernity, and (with Dr Daniel McCarthy) Reading